mapcrafter/mapcrafter/docs/index.rst

 You can contact me in IRC (#mapcrafter on Freenode).
 Use the `webclient
 <http://webchat.freenode.net/?channels=mapcrafter>`_ if you are new to IRC.
 I
 will be there most of the time, but please bear in mind that I can't be available all the time.
-If I'm not there wait some time or try another time of the day.
+If I'm not there, wait some time or try another time of the day.

 Documentation Contents